-At Rapid7 I had the opportunity to work with our product marketing team frequently.
-One of the ways my digital team helped support product marketing was by creating category maps in addition to making content for them.
-What these category maps were designed to do were to show product marketing the to twenty keywords we were trying to improve our rank for, and giving content suggestions for the month.
+In some of my previous roles, I was part of the digital team supporting product marketing.
+To help with content creation I created category maps for the team.
+These were designed to show product marketing the keywords we were trying to improve our rank for, and giving content suggestions for the upcoming month.

 Our category maps included keywords organized into topic categories with accompanying suggested blog topics and titles.
 We also included a secondary keyword whenever possible, and had a column showing the webpage we wanted the primary keyword to link to.
 This visual category map helped product marketing better see what keywords would be most beneficial to target, and also assisted them in their own content creation process.

 Another aspect of content marketing is creating content that encourages consumers to move down the sales funnel.
 To gather consumer information we gate certain freemium content, meaning that a website visitor has to provide some information to get access to that page.
-At Rapid7 I had the opportunity to create many webpages, landing pages for webcasts, toolkits, and events.
-For some examples of pages I’ve created check out the pages for one of our Threat Hunt webcasts, our Incident Detection and Response Toolkit, or our RSA Singapore events page.
+I’ve had the opportunity to create webpages, landing pages for webcasts, toolkits, and events.
+For some examples of pages I’ve created, check out the pages for one of our Threat Hunt webcasts, our Incident Detection and Response Toolkit, or our RSA Singapore events page.